pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 # Pryv.io installation guide

 This guide contains instructions to install a Pryv.io cluster platform.
-You should have prepared your machines with the [Deployment Design Guide](https://api.pryv.com/customer-resources/#documents) first.
+You should have prepared your machines with the [Infrastructure procurement Guide](https://api.pryv.com/customer-resources/#guides-and-documents) first.

 ## Table of contents